ryu-rhee/lunar-architecture/README.md

-# :dizzy: Homepage for LunArc.
+# :sparkles: Homepage for LunArc.